 He would later move to South America and it was during his time in Bolivia that he was inspired to form his own personal music project, City of the Fallen, in 2009.
 City of the Fallen would go on to be featured in various movie advertisements, including custom work for Marvel's "The Avengers" international trailer.

 In 2011 Ryan was contacted by director Neill Blomkamp to provide music for his dystopian feature film 'Elysium'.
-The film would lead to a variety of experimentation, including incorporating the calls of colobus monkeys and baboons, the buzzing of mosquitos, and Mongolian throat singing.
-The hybrid score would also feature the London Philharmonia Orchestra and be recorded at Abbey Road Studios.
+The film would lead to a variety of experimentation, including incorporating the calls of colobus monkeys and baboons, the buzzing of mosquitos, and Tuvan throat singing.
+The hybrid score featured the London Philharmonia and was recorded at Abbey Road Studios.